chalcedonyt/laravel-cos-processor/README.md

 # COS Processor for Laravel

 Helper functions to deal with COS (Cheque Outsourcing Services).
 Generates files based on payment entries.
-UOB and HSBC supported at the moment
+UOB and HSBC supported at the moment.
+Look at the files under the documentation/ folder for the original documents from UOB and HSBC.

 ## Install